I started reading in Isaiah 34 this afternoon, and what took me there were brambles.

 It helps to know a bit of history.
 At the world’s beginning, God set up a paradise where humans exercised peaceful oversight in the natural world.
 But Adam and Eve upended that order, all hell broke loose, and the world is not as it should be.
 The wild things in Isaiah represent the failure of God’s people to exercise dominion.

 There are so many living things in Isaiah 34 I hardly know where to start.
 But the brambles are what brought me here, so to the brambles I go.

 My thorny path began in Judges 9, with the Parable of the Trees.
 Parables are rare in the Old Testament, so we need to stop and take stock here.
-It is the faithful Jotham who delivers this parable, and like so many of the men God uses, he is a youngest son.
+It is the faithful Jotham who delivers this parable, and like so many of the men God uses, he is the youngest of Gideon’s sons with his many wives.
 Take note: In the Bible, last is often best.
-And Jotham is last of the last in his family, the youngest of Gideon’s seventy-one sons, in fact.
+And Jotham is last of the last in his family, the youngest of Gideon’s seventy sons, in fact.
 When the rest of his brothers were put to death by the order of the power-hungry AntiChrist Abimelech, Jotham alone escaped.

 Jotham may have run away, but this final son is no wallflower.
 Not long after he dodges death he catches wind that his wicked brother Abimelech is to be crowned king.
 And when Jotham hears this terrible news, he acts as men should.
 He climbs the heights of Mount Gerizim and rebukes these kingmakers with a parable.

 8 One day the trees went out to anoint a king for themselves.
 They said to the olive tree, ‘Be our king.’

 9 “But the olive tree answered, ‘Should I give up my oil, by which both gods and humans are honored, to hold sway over the trees?’

 10 “Next, the trees said to the fig tree, ‘Come and be our king.’